nanassito/home/README.md

 Don't waste your time on this repo, this is very much useless to everyone but me and my family.
 This is the code and architecture that runs the House.

 # TODOs
-* [bug] If the Soaker triggers, then the backyard lawn will believe it needs to water all valves forever.
+* [bug] Irrigation can work for a minute at a time if the soaker consumed some times.
+It needs to be on a hysteresis
 * Deploy managed systemd files
 * Integrate rainfall data
 * Protect MQTT